 This is the reinforcement in the toe area.
 The sole purpose of this part is to protect the toes from injury in case something drops onto them

-Best hiking boots feature a thick lining that provides insulation when hiking in extremely cold environments.
+Normally, best designs feature a thick lining that provides insulation when hiking in extremely cold environments.
 Beyond this, the uppers are mesh to encourage airflow.

-Hiking boots protect your feet against thorny plants, ankle-cutting-happy talus, snakebites and anything else that can inflict injuries.
+Always, boots protect your feet against thorny plants, ankle-cutting-happy talus, snakebites and anything else that can inflict injuries.

 Be it as it may be, heading out into nature is cool.
 And when planning an adventure prioritize the safety of your foot first.
 These measures entail investing on a high-quality hiking boot.